The IOI 2020 Host Scientific Committee (HSC) is pleased to invite the IOI community to participate in the design of the IOI 2020 competition tasks.

 Any comments related to the task are also welcome and would be highly appreciated.

 Submitted tasks must be kept in strict confidence until the end of IOI 2020.
-At this time, authors are free to do whatever they wish with the tasks but may be asked to have them considered for IOI 2021, in which case strict confidence would have to be maintained through until IOI 2021.
+After that, authors are free to do whatever they wish with the tasks but may be asked to have them considered for IOI 2021, in which case strict confidence would have to be maintained through until IOI 2021.

 Task authors and their collaborators must not use a submitted task, or a variant thereof, or techniques specific to that task, in any competition or training until IOI 2020 has ended.
 In case of doubt, contact the ISC.
 Note that we do not wish to forbid authors of submitted tasks to be involved in other competitions and training, but we do ask them to take all necessary precautions to safeguard confidentiality.